Turkish traditions and culture of Turkey

 Even though that divorces are not considered a sin their number is small.
 Divorced, especially men with children (and here it is not uncommon), quickly get remarried usually with the same divorced women.
 Modern code does not recognize the old norm of the husband's prerogative right of oral and unilateral divorce and prescribes the judicial procedure of this process.
 And there may be only sixreasons for divorce - adultery, life-threatening, criminal or unethical way of life, an escape from the family, mental infirmity and incompatibility.
 The apparent vagueness of these requirements is the cause of rare recognition of lawsuits and divorce by mutual consent is not defined by local legislation.

-The family plays a central role in the life of a any Turk.
+Acoording to the Turkish traditions the family plays a central role in the life of a any Turk.
 Members of the same clan or family tend to live close to each other and provide a literally daily contact, financial and emotional support.
 This explains the large and operational support to aging parents and the younger generation as well as the strength of relationships regardless of the residence place of family members.
 As a result the Turks do not have the problem of abandoned old people and homelessness, relatively problem of youth crime is irrelevant.
 And even many of the village including those located in remote places are being supported by a relatively high degree of safety - there is always a couple of elderly relatives who are willing to support the "family nest" which often hosts a variety of holiday activities.

 The Turks themselves quite clearly distinguish the family (aile) and household (hane) referring to the first category only close relatives living together and to the second - all members of the clan who live together on a territory and keep common household.
 The next important element is the male community (sulale) which consists of male relatives.
 These communities play an important role in the life of the old "noble families" carrying out its history from the time of the Ottoman Empire and tribal alliances.
 They are almost unknown among most citizens even though they have a big impact on the country's politics.

-Traditionally men and women play much different roles in the family.
+According to Turkish culture facts men and women play much different roles in the family.
 Usually Turkish family is characterized by a "male domination", respect for elders and women's subordination.
 The father or the oldest male in the family is the head of the family and his instructions are usually not discussed.
 However a man carries a very heavy load - he provides the well-being of the family (until recently Turkish women had the right not to work outside the home), represents the family in front of other family members and even responsible for the upbringing of children although.
 Until the end of the XX century even shopping was purely masculine duty!

 The role of women in the Turkish family despite the many myths is rather simple.
 Formally wife shall respect and completely obey to her husband, do housework and parenting.
 But the Turks say "honor of the men and their families depends on the way women behave and watch over the house."
 The woman, being considerably limited by walls own home, often manages all internal affairs of the clan.
 Mother is being respected by younger family members the same way as the head of the family but her relationship with the children are warm and informal.
-Women have equal rights to private property and inheritance as well as education and participation in public life and many of them are happy to use them (in 1993-1995 the Prime Minister of Turkey was a woman - Tansu Ciller).
+In Turkish culture women have equal rights to private property and inheritance as well as education and participation in public life and many of them are happy to use them (in 1993-1995 the Prime Minister of Turkey was a woman - Tansu Ciller).
 Turkish women are considered the most emancipated in the Middle East though still loose in education level to Jordanian or Israeli women but the gap is rapidly shrinking.

 However the local women pay tribute to centuries-old traditions - even in the most modern cities in the country the woman's dress is modest and closed, they wear capes which hide the face and body partially or completely and next to a very popular European costume often you can see the traditional folk forms of clothing that Turkish women wear with the famous grace.
 In the province the women's costume is much more modest and inconspicuous and in general women do not tend to leave the limits of their home even though many of them work on the land, stores or markets and do not try to hide from the sight of others – so traditions in Turkey are.
 In some rural areas the close is still a "hallmark" of the woman and it determines its origin and social status.
 The traditional women's headscarves (usually are called as "basortusu" though there are other variants of pronunciation) that partially covers the face are simply banned in government offices and universities but attempts to undo this "innovation Ataturk" are being taken continuously.